 Brendan Fagan (b.
-1978)
+1978, New York, NY)

 An acclaimed figure in the New York street art scene, Brendan Fagan became renowned for his wheatpastes and large-scale public interventions in New York City.
 In the early days of his career, he assumed his mother’s name, Judith Supine, to keep his identity private.
 He is widely admired for his collage-based surrealist figures, as well as their remarkable placement.
 Most notably, in 2007 he hung a fifty–foot piece off the side of the Manhattan Bridge, followed by an installation at the highest point of the Williamsburg Bridge in 2009.